newscoop/theme-Broadcaster/README.md

 * 10 	Application pages
 * 50 	RSS placeholder

+The Section Template for the RSS placeholder must be set to rss.tpl for the RSS feed to be rendered correctly.

 Within the special section *Application pages* there are four articles, with the following Article Types:

 1. player (Player)